-As a busy small business owner, it can be tough to stay on top of the ever changing landscape of search engine optimization (aka SEO).
-From algorithm changes to new trends, our email inbox and social media feeds are flowing with SEO-related information each and every day.
+As a busy small business owner, it can be tough to stay on top of the ever-changing landscape of search engine optimization (aka SEO).
+From algorithm changes to new trends, our email inboxes and social media feeds are flowing with SEO-related information each and every day.

 What is SEO?
 How does it affect my business?

 SEO is optimizing your website and online content for search engines to maximize results and receive the highest possible rankings for your business.